p-wong/arkanoid/README.md

 This is a student project, created for educational purposes.
 The main goal of this project was to build a single-page application using vanilla Javascript, with a functional backend and persisting database.

+This application was created by Patricia Wong and Matthew Garrett.

 ## Demo

 ![alt-text](https://github.com/p-wong/arkanoid/blob/master/arkanoid_demo.gif)